Cars for Neighbors completes 100 repairs through Project CAR

 Is there anything you’ve learned from working in partnership with Project CAR?

 We didn’t realize how many harmful toxins are released into the air with broken or malfunctioning emissions systems.
 We were surprised by the amount of VOCs and Nitrogen Oxides that have been removed from the air in Anoka County through our partnership and the repairs completed on our clients’ vehicles.
 The overall impact that catalytic converters, oxygen sensors, EGR valves, and the evaporative emissions control systems have on gas mileage and fuel efficiency were a huge eye opener for us as well.
 There is limited public transportation in Anoka County and having a personal vehicle is needed to complete day-to-day activities, so the impact on air quality is significant and the improvements in fuel efficiency positively impact our clients.

 How do you feel about being involved in Project CAR?

-According to a MN DEED study, Anoka County residents have longer average commute times compared to the rest of the State.
+According to the Minnesota Department of Employment and Economic Development, Anoka County residents have a longer than average commute time compared to other parts of the state.
 Our involvement with Project CAR helps rid the air of harmful emissions during these long commutes as well as improves the fuel efficiency of our clients’ vehicles.

 Do you have any stories to share from working with community members through Project CAR?